Skip to contents

 Overview

-This guide follows the 5-Minute Quickstart and focuses on the publishing hardening steps.
+This guide follows the 5-Minute Quickstart and focuses on the manual package assembly path.
 If you have not yet generated a starter dictionary yet, start with the 5-Minute Quickstart first.

 1) Start with your data